Bacon Pear Stuffed Pork Loin

 Tender and juicy, Bacon Pear Stuffed Pork Loin is bursting with flavors of garlic, herbs, and fruit.
 It’s grand, elegant, and perfect for entertaining.

-However, although it looks fancy, this recipe is not difficult to prepare.
+However, although it looks fancy, this Bacon Pear Stuffed Pork Loin recipe is not difficult to prepare.

 You could easily stuff pork chops instead of pork loin.
-However, if you’re entertaining a pork loin will feed more people.
-For six stuffed pork chops, you can half the other ingredients.
+However, if you’re entertaining a pork loin, it will feed more people.
+You can half the other ingredients for six stuffed pork chops when preparing a Bacon Pear Stuffed Pork Loin.

-I recommend reading through any recipe you’re making for the first time at least once before you begin preparing this dish.
+I recommend reading through any recipe you make for the first time at least once before you begin preparing this Bacon Pear Stuffed Pork Loin.

-I used pork loin for this recipe.
-Pork tenderloin is really too small.
+I used pork loin for this Bacon Pear Stuffed Pork Loin recipe.
+A pork tenderloin is too small.

 Peel and chop the pear and dice the onion and celery.
 Sauté them in the skillet with your bacon drippings until tender-crisp (not mushy).
 This will take about 5 minutes at medium heat.

-Cube 8 slices any unsweet bread.
+Cube 8 slices of any unsweet bread.
 I use day-old sandwich bread.
-Place on a cookie sheet and bake on 250° for 15 to 20 minutes or until completely dry.
+Place on a cookie sheet and bake at 250° for 15 to 20 minutes or until completely dry.
 Set aside.

 MORE YUMMY RECIPES YOU’LL ENJOY!